 See also: Studio ceramics

-Title: Figures with white dress
+Title: Detail of figures in white dress

-Description: smoked fired ceramic
+Description: smoked fired ceramics

 Artist: Tony Foard